dbturner/raisethebar/chapters/chapter2.md

 Code to customize the points is included inside of the `geom_quasirandom` function (since that is the function that is making the points for us).
 Feel free to play around with the size, shape, alpha, color, and fill to see what these functions do.

-- Try different shapes by looking at some options here: [The different point shapes available in R](http://www.sthda.com/english/wiki/r-plot-pch-symbols-the-different-point-shapes-available-in-r)
+- Try different shapes by looking at some options here: [Point shapes](https://ggplot2.tidyverse.org/articles/ggplot2-specs.html#sec:shape-spec)
 - You can use a color reference guide such as this one to pick other colors for the color (outline) and fill (inside): [ggplot2 Quick Reference: colour (and fill)](http://sape.inf.usi.ch/quick-reference/ggplot2/colour)

 <codeblock id="02_03">